linhany/bubble-blast-saga/README.md

 For example, suppose a newly shot bubble landed next to a lightning bubble.
 The newly shot bubble will activate the lightning bubble, which calls the function zapAllBubblesOnSameRow().
 In this function, for each bubble in the same row as the lightning bubble, I will call activate() on it, passing in the proper arguments.
 If one of these bubbles is a star bubble, when I call activate(star, lightning), the next function activateAllBubblesWithSameType() will be called, which in turns activates all the lightning bubbles, and for each of these activated lightning bubble, it will activate each of the bubble on same row as it, and so on..

 The beauty of the activate() function is that I can reuse it and customise what behavior to take depending on the activated and activator bubble.
 If I want to add additional animations, I can do so easily.
 To block removal of indestructible bubbles, all I have to do is to return if bubble's type is indestructible.
 I do not have to keep checking the type of each bubble as I write some complicated algorithm with several layered nested loops.
-As a result, my code for support the special bubbles and chaining is very short, neat and readable, allowing for ease of maintainability and extension.
+As a result, my code for supporting the special bubbles and chaining is very short, neat and readable, allowing for ease of maintainability and extension.

 ### Problem 7: Class Diagram